Abortion under Egyptian law: According to Article 261

 "Any individual who intentionally induces a miscarriage in a pregnant woman by administering medication, utilizing methods that result in this outcome, or persuading her to engage in such actions, regardless of her consent, shall be subject to incarceration."The aforementioned text is predicated on the assumption that the aforementioned components of abortion are present and that the accused is not the pregnant woman whose pregnancy was terminated.
 This could be a man or a woman.
 However, the individual in question must not be a doctor, surgeon, pharmacist, or midwife, as this would result in the abortion being classified as a felony rather than a misdemeanor.
 Article 261 of the Penal Code addresses the administration of drugs or the use of abortion-inducing methods that do not involve violence.
 According to the Article, abortion through violence is a felony, not a misdemeanor.

-The Egyptian legislature deems any individual who provides guidance to a pregnant woman regarding the means of abortion to be a perpetrator of the crime of abortion, as outlined in the text, and not merely an accomplice.
+The Egyptian legislature deems any individual who provides guidance to a pregnant woman regarding the means of abortion to be a perpetrator, as outlined in the text, and not merely an accomplice.
 This ruling represents a departure from the general rules of Egyptian law regarding the distinction between perpetrator and accomplice.
 It establishes that anyone who guides a pregnant woman to the means of abortion will be punished for the crime of abortion, even if the pregnant woman does not ultimately use that means to have an abortion.
 A pregnant woman who utilizes the method instructed by the defendant is not considered an accomplice to the crime.
 Rather, she is considered an actor in the crime of abortion itself, as stipulated in Article 262 of the Egyptian Penal Code.

 Article 261 of the Penal Code stipulates that the crime of abortion can only be committed if the pregnant woman has consented to the act of abortion, or if she has not consented and the abortion is performed without her knowledge.
 The pregnant woman's consent to the abortion is not a reason to allow it.